 Ukulele for Beginners

 The ukulele is one of the easiest instruments to learn to play.
 It is also one of the most fun instruments on the planet, drawing people together to enjoy themselves, make friends and sing songs.
-On this fun, friendly and inclusive course you will learn the basics of ukulele playing and group performances.
+On this friendly and inclusive course, you will learn the basics of ukulele playing and group performance.

 - Hold the ukulele correctly

-- Strum chords in time to a beat, including 4/4-time, 3/4 time and the ‘thumb strum’
+- Learn chords and strum in time to a beat, including 4/4 time, 3/4 time and the ‘pluck strum’

-- Perform at least four chord sequence in time to a beat
+- Perform at least four chord sequences in time to a beat

-- Strum along to simple songs in a range of styles, including pop, folk, rock and roll and reggae
+- Strum along to simple songs in a range of styles, including pop, folk, rock & roll and reggae

-- Play three or more strumming patterns with up and down strokes
+- Play three or more strumming patterns, including using up and down strokes

 - Describe how playing a musical instrument can improve your mental health